 .
-Executive shall be employed in the positions of President and Chief Executive Officer of the Company and shall be subject to the authority of, and shall report to, the Company's Board of Directors (the "Board").
-Executive's duties and responsibilities shall include all those customarily attendant to the positions of President and Chief Executive Officer, and such other duties and responsibilities as may be assigned from time-to-time by the Board.
-Executive shall devote Executive's entire business time, attention, energies, and best efforts exclusively to the business interests of the Company while employed by the Company, except as otherwise approved by the Board, to the extent that such activities do not impair Executive's ability to perform Executive's duties pursuant to this Agreement.
-With respect to outside board activities, Executive, with the Board's written approval (which approval shall not be unreasonably withheld), may serve on the board, advisory board or committee of: (a) any non-profit, charitable or similar organization; and (b) following the second (2nd) anniversary of the Effective Date, one (1) for-profit organization.
+Executive shall be employed in the position of Senior Advisor to the Company and shall be subject to the authority of, and shall report to, the Company's Board of Directors (the "Board").
+Executive's duties and responsibilities shall include (a) advising the Company's Chief Executive Officer (the "CEO") on matters of strategy, operations and culture; (b) participating in leadership meetings at the invitation of the CEO; (c) in coordination with the CEO, serving as a resource to senior members of Company management; and (d) such other duties and responsibilities as may be assigned from time-to-time by the Board.
+Executive shall devote sufficient time, attention, energies, and best efforts to the business interests of the Company to perform Executive's duties pursuant to this Agreement, not to exceed 47 full weeks per year.
+With respect to outside board activities, Executive may serve on the board, advisory board or committee of any non-profit or for-profit organization.
+Executive may from time-to-time work remotely.